CosmWasm/docs-deprecated/dev-academy/basics/04-environment.md

 [Gitpod](https://www.gitpod.io/) is an online development environment.
 We have a gitpod image that you can base your projects on.
 The image contains all the requirements below.
 Gitpod is recommended if you have a stable internet connection.
 Add [.gitpod.yml](https://github.com/CosmWasm/cosmwasm-template/blob/master/.gitpod.yml) file to your project's root then push it to GitHub.
-After installing [gitpod extension](https://www.gitpod.io/extension-activation/), on github project repo, there will be `Gitpod` button which will create a workspace for you to work on.
+After installing [gitpod extension](https://www.gitpod.io/extension-activation/), on the github project repo, there will be a `Gitpod` button which will create a workspace for you to work on.

 ## Go {#go}

-You can setup golang following [official documentation](https://github.com/golang/go/wiki#working-with-go).
+You can setup golang following the [official documentation](https://github.com/golang/go/wiki#working-with-go).
 The latest versions of `wasmd` require go version `1.16.8+`.